MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4413.md

 ## Projected Value worksheet

-This worksheet shows projected posting date, posting type, number of depreciation days, amount, and book value for the fixed assets and period specified on the report request page.
+This worksheet shows the projected posting date, posting type, number of depreciation days, amount, and book value for the fixed assets and period specified on the report request page.

-The filters and slicers on the worksheet let you zoom in on a fixed assets class, sub class, or location.
+The filters and slicers on the worksheet let you zoom in on a fixed asset's class, subclass, or location.
 You can also filter by department code or project code, if needed.

 :::image type="content" source="../media/excel-Fixed-Asset-Projected-Value-Projected-Value.png" alt-text="Screenshot of the Fixed Asset Details worksheet" lightbox="../media/excel-Fixed-Asset-Projected-Value-Projected-Value.png":::

 ## FixedAssetData worksheet

 This worksheet shows the raw data used in the report.

 [!INCLUDE [excel-reports-data-worksheet-use-it-for](../includes/excel-reports-data-worksheet-use-it-for.md)]